 Myth #3 – Those Suffering From Addiction Have To Want Treatment For It To Be Effective

 It is a rare individual who wants to undergo addiction treatment, as many are afraid of withdrawals, and life without their substance.
 The two most common reasons people seek addiction treatment are because loved ones have urged them or because they were court ordered to do so.
-Research has actually shown that individuals who enter heroin addiction treatment or other drug treatment programs with pressure to address their addiction do comparatively better in treatment than those who enter solely on their own volition.
+Research has actually shown that individuals who enter heroin rehab programs or other drug treatment programs with pressure to address their addiction do comparatively better in treatment than those who enter solely on their own volition.
 This could be because they know they have support behind them and don’t want to let down or be without their loved ones.

 Help For Drug Abuse And Drug Addiction